kube-academy/onboarding/CONTRIBUTING.md

 ## Scriptwriting Guidelines

-Write your script using a plain language that your audience can understand.
-When introducing terminology for the first time, make sure to provide a brief definition or explanation.
+Write your script in a pleasant, conversational tone that encourages your audience to want to keep learning Kubernetes.
+Use active-voice verbs whenever possible, and stay away from passive-voice verbs as much as possible.
+Use a plain language that your audience can understand.
+When introducing a term for the first time, make sure to provide a brief definition or explanation.
 For specialized terminology and brand names, always introduce the full term on the first reference along with its corresponding acronym, if you plan to continue referencing it.

 When writing your script, refer to the [VMware Marketing Editorial Style Guide](https://www.vmware.com/content/dam/brand/photography-only/guidelines/writing-and-naming/editorial-style-guide/marketing-editorial-style-guide.pdf) for specific instructions on branding, voice and tone, and inclusive terminology.

 ### Start with a Video Brief

-One way to start writing a video script is to first write a video brief.
-A video brief helps you organize your course objectives.
+One way to start writing a video script is to first a video outline.
+A video outline helps you organize your course objectives.
 It also causes you to think more about the needs of your audience as you plan content for your course.
 Understanding the needs of your audience is key to writing a video script that is compelling, relevant and succinct.

 ### Use a Conversational Voice and Tone in Your Script Writing

+Voice and tone are important elements of the VMware brand.
 How we sound is as important as what we say.
-Write your script in a pleasant, conversational tone that encourages your audience to want to keep learning Kubernetes.
-Use active-voice verbs whenever possible, and avoid passive-voice verbs unless readers can easily recognize that the subject of the verb is irrelevant.

-Voice and tone are important elements of the VMware brand.
 Consider the following guiding principles when creating course content:

 - Know your audience.
 Demonstrate that you undertand your learner's challenges and they will trust your solutions.
 - Match the level of detail to the audience's level of understanding.
 Deeper connections allow for deeper conversations.